-2. Configure the SIP QoS parameters using the table below as reference, and then click Submit.

-To configure SIP QoS using the Configuration File:
+- Configure the SIP QoS parameters using the table below as reference, and then click Submit. - > To configure SIP QoS using the Configuration File: - Use the table below as reference.

 Table 17-7: SIP QoS Parameters

 Parameter Description Type of Service (ToS) [voip/signalling/sip/tos] QoS in hexadecimal format.
 This is a part of the IP header that defines the type of routing service to tag outgoing signalling packets originated from the phone.
 It informs routers that this packet must receive a specific QoS.
 The default value is 0x60.
 Values can be set in decimal (e.g. 96) or hexadecimal (e.g. 0x60).